Lolzyy/discordbot/README.md

 # discordbot
-Basic discord bot written in python with discopy lib Do whatever you want with this and msg me if you need help with something or need a specific feature Also it could be written better instead of that if cascade but w/e
+Basic discord bot written in python with discopy lib do whatever you want with this and msg me if you need help with something or need a specific feature it could be written better instead of that if cascade  but w/e

 "!citazione" returns a random string from a txt file in the same directory as the bot